Yave-Yu/Mesen-YY/README.md

 Mesen-YY is a fork, improve casual play experience, update it with interest.

 Highlight improvement:
+- Less input lag.
+- Louder master volume.
 - Separate battery save folder.
-- Louder master volume.
-- Less input lag.
+- NES core let you use linear square channel mixer to listen cleaner quality, also default palette has changed to truly match NTSC NES, and it don't too unsaturated.
+In fact, YUV palette is not very match to NTSC NES, such as cyan, brighter color won't change HUE, etc.

 ## Compiling